Tips on How to Properly Store Prescription Medications at Home

 - Ask your physician for pill/tablet medications

 Pills or tablets decreases the risk of children and other family members mistaking your medicine for something else.
 Pills and tablets not only last longer than liquid medications but are easier to store and manage.
-A retail pharmacy in Union City, New Jersey can also easily refill your prescription for you.
+A pharmacy in Kissimmee, Florida can also easily refill your prescription for you.

-West Lake Pharmacy is a compounding pharmacy in New Jersey offering medication therapy management and medication reminder boxes for your convenience.
+West Lake Pharmacy is a diabetes care pharmacy in Florida offering medication therapy management and medication reminder boxes for your convenience.
 Feel free to visit us or give us a call for more detailed information about our products and services.